Kenlau94/daily-structural-planner/README.md

 # 05 Third-Party APIs: Work Day Scheduler

 This week we were tasked to create a simple calander app that allows a user to save events for each hour of a typical work day powered by jQuery.
 The first thing I did was to copy and paste a current div and simple changing the tags until I had enough for the full work day schedule.
 After I finished with the html, I began with the time and date using dayjs and added a function to show a sleep emoji if it is night time and a sunglass emoji during the day.
 The rest is pretty straight forward.
+As simple as this project was, could not have done it without notes, webmd, and my classmates.

 ## User Story